spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

   <InfoBox>

-  We do not recommend this setting in production environments, as it may disable authenticaiton on add-ons that rely on OIDC.
+  We do not recommend choosing **None** in a production environment, as it may disable authentication for add-ons that rely on OIDC.

   </InfoBox>